 With real estate values at historical lows, deficiency judgments result from the vast majority of Connecticut foreclosures.
 It is rare that banks receive enough proceeds from forced and often slow sales to satisfy the large amount of mortgage debt, fees and costs that result from a foreclosure.

-Unpaid or unsatisfied second mortgages and credit lines are also the personal responsibility of the borrower, even after a foreclosure.
+Unpaid second mortgages, credit lines or liens are also the personal responsibility of the borrower, even after a foreclosure.

 Second mortgages and unpaid credit lines can be very large amounts that are due in full by suit, lien, attachment or other means of court collection.
-Avoiding personal liability for large second mortgage and credit line obligations requires experienced counsel with knowledge in all forms of debt relief, including filing for bankruptcy under the revised requirements for Chapter 7 eligibility and relief.
+It is important to understand that mortgages or liens that are on your home before foreclosure generally become unsecured Judgments due against the homeowner after the first mortgage foreclosure, even if the first mortgage doesn’t seek a deficiency judgment.
+Avoiding personal liability for large second mortgages, credit lines and other liens requires experienced counsel with knowledge in all forms of debt relief, including filing for bankruptcy under the revised requirements for Chapter 7 eligibility and relief.

 How We Can Help You Avoid A Deficiency Judgment